cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/README.md

 The goal is to ensure your Azure account is ready for administrative work in the remaining challenges.

+> [!WARNING]
+> **Before you begin — Ask your coach about a password or recommendation!**
+>
+> The password you set for the Oracle Autonomous Database will be used in multiple challenges (GoldenGate, Data Pump, scripts).
+>
+> Using an incompatible password may cause deployment failures in later challenges.

 > [!IMPORTANT] Before using the AZ command line in your preferred GUI or CLI, please make sure to log out of any previous session by running the command:
 >
 >```powershell